Olive Egger Chickens: Eggs, Color, Size, Lifespan, Pictures, and More

 Here are some of the most commonly asked questions about Olive Egger Chickens:

-How many eggs do Olive Egger lay?
+How many eggs does Olive Egger lay?

 Olive Egger hens typically lay around 150-200 eggs annually, although this can vary depending on age, health, and environment.
-They are reliable layers and a popular choice for backyard chicken keepers looking for colorful eggs.
+They are reliable layers and popular for backyard chicken keepers looking for colorful eggs.

 When do Olive Egger start laying eggs?